-- Telling staff they are the Carer - Providing their contact details to health staff and making sure they are included and correct in the patient's medical record - Check the patient's wishes about sharing their information with the Carer is noted in the medical record - Providing the name and contact details of other people involved in making decisions about the patient, such as, the guardian, spouse or partner when the patient can't provide the details themselves.
+- Tell staff you are the Carer - Provide your contact details to health staff and make sure they are included and correct in the patient's medical record. - You can do this at admission, in the emergency department or on the ward or outpatient service. - If you are admitted as a patient, you should let staff know you are a carer and if you need help to arrange emergency respite for your person. - Check the patient's wishes about sharing their information with the Carer is noted in the medical record. - Providing the name and contact details of other people involved in making decisions about the patient, such as, the guardian, spouse or partner when the patient can't provide the details themselves.